 If you’ve taken the time to peruse this account, my one hope is that it will assist in convincing you that Boom Festival is simply one million percent worth making the pilgrimage to at some stage in your life.
 It will take a lot of time, commitment and dedication in planning for, and no little financial input.
 But think of it as a life-enhancing investment from which there are only gains to be made.

 I’d like to end off by wholeheartedly thanking every single individual who contributed to providing that heavenly world for us to live in for a short, but extremely blissful, while.
 There are far too many to mention by name but to all the organisers, artists, workshop leaders, speakers, restaurant staff, bartenders, cleaning staff, security and anyone else who had a role to play, just know that I (and many, many others) will be eternally grateful for the love and devotion that went into creating that spectacular, awe-inspiring, mind-blowing experience.
-Obrigado Boom, I’ll see you there in 2016!
+Obrigado Boom, I’ll see you again soon!